joshsimmons/feeds_meetup/README.txt

 Feeds: Meetup
 ============

-A Meetup feed parser and processor for Drupal, extending the Feeds and Feeds XPath Parser modules.
+A Meetup feed parser for Drupal, extending the Feeds and Feeds XPath Parser modules.

 Features
 ========